jamiee0411/smol/README.md

 # smol clothing
-This is a static, responsive webpage for smol clothing.
+This is a responsive webpage for smol clothing.